Lighterman

 A lighterman is a worker who operates a lighter, a type of flat-bottomed barge, which may be powered or unpowered.
-In the latter case, today it is usually moved by a powered tug.
+In the latter case, it is usually moved by a powered tug.
 The term is particularly associated with the highly skilled men who operated the unpowered lighters moved by oar and water currents in the Port of London.

 Lightermen in the Port of London

 History

 Lightermen were one of the most characteristic groups of workers in London's docks during the heyday of the Port of London, but their trade was eventually rendered largely obsolete by changes in shipping technology.
 They were closely associated with the watermen, who carried passengers, and in 1700 joined the Company of Watermen to form the Company of Watermen and Lightermen.
-This is not, strictly speaking, a livery company but a "City Company Without Grant of Livery", formed in 1700 by Act of Parliament.
-The Guild continues to license watermen and lightermen working on the River Thames.
+This is not, strictly speaking, a livery company but a "City Company Without Grant of Livery", formed in 1700 by an act of Parliament, the Thames Watermen Act 1698 (11 Will.
+3. c.
+21).
+The guild continues to license watermen and lightermen working on the River Thames.
 Watermans' Hall is located at 16 St Mary At Hill, in Billingsgate.
 It dates to 1780 and is the only surviving Georgian guild hall.

 The construction of the docks was bitterly opposed by the lightermen and other vested interests, but went ahead anyway.
-However, they did win a major concession: that became known as the "free-water clause", first introduced into the West India Dock Act of 1799 and subsequently written into the Acts governing all of the other docks.
+However, they did win a major concession: that became known as the "free-water clause", first introduced into the West India Dock Act 1799 (39 Geo.
+3. c. lxix) and subsequently written into the Acts governing all of the other docks.
 This stated that there was to be no charge for "lighters or craft entering into the docks ... to convey, deliver, discharge or receive ballast or goods to or from on board any ship ... or vessel."
 This was intended to give lighters and barges the same freedom in docks that they enjoyed on the open river.
 In practice, however, this proved highly damaging to the dock owners.
 It allowed ships to be loaded and unloaded overside, using barges and lighters to transfer their goods to and from riverside wharves rather than dock quays, thus bypassing quay dues and dock warehouses.
 This significantly reduced the docks' income and harmed their finances, while boosting the profits of their riverside competitors.
 Not surprisingly, the dock owners lobbied vigorously—but unsuccessfully—for the abolition of this damaging privilege.